mgifos/quick-plan/README.md

 Command: import
 Imports all workout definitions from CSV file.
-If it's omitted, it is will be on by default.
 Command: schedule [options]
 Schedules your weekly plan defined in CSV in Garmin Connect calendar, starting from the first day of first week or ending on the last day of the last week.
 Either start or end date must be entered so the scheduling can be done properly.
 In case both are entered, start date has priority.
 All dates have to be entered in ISO date format e.g. '2018-03-24'.